Elvira Nabiullina: Personal life

-In the late 1980s while studying at the graduate school of Moscow State University, Nabiullina married a lecturer there, Yaroslav Kuzminov.
-Kuzminov became rector of National Research University Higher School of Economics (1994-2021), since July 2021 the academic supervisor of the HSE.
+In the late 1980s, while studying at the graduate school of Moscow State University, Nabiullina married a lecturer there, Yaroslav Kuzminov.
+Kuzminov became rector of National Research University Higher School of Economics (HSE) (1994–2021), since July 2021 the academic supervisor of the HSE.
 They have a son, Vasiliy (born 13 August 1988), at present a Research Fellow at the HSE.